aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 gfortran -c one.f90
 gfortran -c two.f90
 ~~~
-which do have any requirements because they do not use anyone else.
-On
+which do not have any requirements because they do not use anyone
-top of the object files, this generates the module interface files
+else.
+On top of the object files, this generates the module interface
-(`onemod.mod` and `twomod.mod`) and the submodule interface files
+files (`onemod.mod` and `twomod.mod`) and the submodule interface
-(`onemod.smod` and `twomod.smod`).
+files (`onemod.smod` and `twomod.smod`).
 (Fun fact: `onemod.mod` and
-`onemod.smod` are the same files byte by byte, at least with
+`onemod.smod` are the gzip packages that are exactly equal byte by
-`gfortran`.)
-Once we have these prerequisite files, we compile the
+byte, at least with `gfortran`.)
+Once we have these prerequisite
-children submodules:
+files, we compile the children submodules:
 ~~~
 gfortran -c one@proc.f90
 gfortran -c two@proc.f90